chapel-lang/chapel/doc/rst/platforms/cray.rst

 are a few memory regions for each tasking layer thread, plus one for each array larger than 2 hugepages allocated and registered separately from the heap.
-By default the comm layer can handle up to 4k (2**12) total memory regions, which is plenty under normal circumstances.
-In the unlikely event a program needs more than this, the following message will be
+By default the comm layer can handle up to 4k (2**12) total memory regions on Cray XC systems or 2k on XE systems, which is plenty under normal circumstances.
+In the event a program needs more than this, a message like the following will be printed:
-printed:

   .. code-block:: sh

-    warning: no more registered memory region table entries!
+    warning: no more registered memory region table entries (max is 4096)!

 To provide for more registered regions, set the ``CHPL_RT_COMM_UGNI_MAX_MEM_REGIONS`` environment variable to a number